junxit/us-congress-bills-111/metadata.md

 - 2009-01-22 — Senate amendment proposed (on the floor): Amendment SA 34 proposed by Senator Vitter.(consideration: CR S772-775; text: CR S772-773)
 - 2009-01-22 — Senate amendment proposed (on the floor): Amendment SA 37 proposed by Senator Isakson.(consideration: CR S745, S760-761, S764; text: CR S745)
 - 2009-01-22 — Senate amendment submitted
+- 2009-01-23 — Held at the desk.
+- 2009-01-23 — Message on Senate action sent to the House.
+- 2009-01-23 — Received in the House.
+- 2009-01-26 — Rules Committee Resolution H. Res.
+87 Reported to House.
+Rule provides for consideration of S. 181 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2009-01-27 — Cleared for White House.
+- 2009-01-27 — Considered under the provisions of rule H. Res.
+87. (consideration: CR H546-556)
+- 2009-01-27 — DEBATE - The House proceeded with one hour of debate on S. 181.
+- 2009-01-27 — Floor summary: DEBATE - The House proceeded with ten minutes of debate on the McKeon motion to commit S. 181 to the Committee on Education and Labor.
+- 2009-01-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-01-27 — Mr. McKeon moved to commit to Education and Labor. (consideration: CR H554-556)
+- 2009-01-27 — On motion to commit Failed by the Yeas and Nays: 176 - 250 (Roll no. 36).
+- 2009-01-27 — On passage Passed by the Yeas and Nays: 250 - 177 (Roll no. 37). (text: CR H546-547)
+- 2009-01-27 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 250 - 177 (Roll no. 37).(text: CR H546-547)
+- 2009-01-27 — Rule H. Res.
+87 passed House.
+- 2009-01-27 — Rule provides for consideration of S. 181 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2009-01-27 — The previous question on the motion to commit was ordered without objection. (consideration: CR H555)
+- 2009-01-27 — The previous question was ordered pursuant to the rule. (consideration: CR H554)
+- 2009-01-28 — Presented to President.
+- 2009-01-28 — Presented to President.